Pre-Ride Tack Check

 Before heading out on a trail ride, make sure your tack is in good working order for optimal safety in the saddle.

-Before heading out on a trail ride, make sure your tack is in good working order to help ensure the safety and comfort of both you and your horse.
+Before heading out on a trail ride or any ride for that matter, make sure your tack is in good working order to help ensure the safety and comfort of both you and your horse.

 Tip: After you’ve saddled your horse, longe him for a few minutes to be sure everything stays in place.
 Then bridle him, check the cinch one more time, and mount up.